 In recent weeks, Radiohead have released the new version of the free app PolyFauna, a project for iOS and Android designed by Thom Yorke born with the collaboration with producer Nigel Godrich and illustrator Stanley Donwood, longtime collaborators of the British group.

 PolyFauna comes to version 2.0 and is enriched with new graphics and music content.
-Before writing the new version maybe you should step back, for the benefit of those who missed the release of the first release as early as February 2014 and who have not yet heard of this project who is also the first release of new audio materials since the album King of Limbs in 2011, of which this app is a sort of continuation.
+Before writing of some features of this new version, for the benefit of those who missed the first release or who have not yet heard of this project, I wan’t underline that this app is the first release of new audio materials since the album King of Limbs in 2011, of which this app is a sort of continuation.

 PolyFauna is an audio-visual environment, motion pictures, dreamlike environments, unreal, changing digital fantasies that evolve with new ambient music of Radiohead, whose sound is inspired by the song Bloom, the track that opens The King of Limbs.
 In this way, the listener is lowered into a sensory and interactive experience, potentially different at each session.